D-bound and Bekenstein bound for McVittie solution surrounded by dark energy cosmological fields

 One can think of maximum entropy of the system in McVittie spacetime.
 The maximum entropy of the system of black hole and FLRW background with a cosmological horizon is $\pi R^{2}$ and $R$ is the system radius which is the radius of cosmological horizon $R_{2}$.
 Now, according to the Bekenstein bound the entropy of the whole system is $2\pi M_{MSH}R_{2}$.
-Regarding the Bekenstein bound to reach maximum entropy, we have to consider the amount of $M_{MSH}$ by $R=R_{2}$ and $R_{1}$.
+Regarding the Bekenstein bound to reach maximum entropy, we have to consider the amount of $M_{MSH}$ by $R=R_{2}$.
 In doing so, by using the equations ($\ref{msh}$) and ($\ref{max}$) we have

-Now we derive $R_{1}$ as follows
+Now we derive $m_{0}$ as follows

-Then, because of $R_{1}\geq 0$ we have $R\leqslant \frac{1}{H}$.
-Note that we obtained the equation (\ref{33}) in the sense that the local inhomogeneity, namely $m_{0}$ part, is a black hole and we used the maximum entropy of the black hole $\frac{2\pi m_{0}}{H}=\pi R^{2}_{1}$.
+Then, because of $m_{0}\geq 0$ we have $R\leqslant \frac{1}{H}$.
+Note that we obtained the equation (\ref{33}) in the sense that the local inhomogeneity, namely $m_{0}$ part, is a black hole.
 If the $m_{0}$ part is not a black hole, we still have the same constraint $R\leqslant \frac{1}{H}$.
 Therefore, by imposing the holographic principle we obtain a constraint over cosmological horizon by Hubble radius.